theOrillian/website/content/post/getting-started-with-hugo-static-website-generator.md

 Today I messed up.
 As a seasoned IT pro and I still mess up sometimes.
 I was worrying about taxonomies and creating a "blog series" instead of just accomplishing my goal - use Hugo to generate the <a href="https://orillian.com" target="_blank">orillian.com</a> website!

 I wasted several hours and did not accomplish my goal.
 I'll try again tomorrow.

+The goal of this site is to document my career based experiences and learnings.
+Most of the blog postings will be technical in nature, some may be administrative.

 Day 3 - Part #1: Publish the website
 =====